-Your newfound understanding of the adventure tourism industry, adventure recreation as well as New Zealand destinations, activities, and culture will certainly be appreciated by employers in New Zealand and abroad.
+Your newfound understanding of the adventure tourism industry, adventure recreation as well as destinations, activities, and culture will certainly be appreciated by all over the world.

 On our Queenstwon Adventure Guide Program, during month three we host a networking event in Queenstown for our students to meet some of Queenstown's biggest tourism companies.
-Our vast network of New Zealand tourism operators, guides, and outdoor education centres allow us to help you get connected to the right employer when possible.
+Our vast network of New Zealand tourism operators, guides, and outdoor education centres allows us to help you get connected to the right employer when possible.

 No, although it is a training course that up-skills you in two core disciplines, 50% of people also use it for their own personal development and to build up their self-sufficiency in the outdoors.
 As well as that, our programs allow people to experience travel in a completely unique way - whether it be taking in the landscapes of New Zealand, Patagonia and Nepal whilst dangling from a rope or camping with your crew at the end of a multi-day hike.

 We don't offer scholarships and therefore this would be up to you to organise if you attend a school or college that provided funding for students to study abroad.
 We do however offer payment plans so you can spread your course fees out over the year, reach out if you'd like to discuss our payment plans further.